 The holiday season is joyful, but it can be overwhelming too.
-Are you stuck covering for a colleague who is traveling?
-Maybe you’re already burned out on holiday events and family traditions or can’t seem to keep up with finding unique gifts for every person on your list.
+Maybe you're already burned out on 2020 (aren't we all?!) or can't seem to keep up with finding unique gifts for every person on your list.
 In any instance, we put together 12 ultra-quick ways to decompress when things feel chaotic.

 Go for the green tea.
 L-theanine is the magic ingredient here — it's a natural chemical that helps relieve anger and anxiety.
 Swap your favorite Starbucks holiday drink for a green tea if you're feeling stressed out while holiday shopping.

 Eat chocolate.
 One square of dark chocolate (about 1.3 ounces) can help calm your nerves by regulating cortisol (the stress hormone).
 Even more, it can help stabilize your metabolism.

 Chew gum.
 Pop in a piece of gum for quick relief — chewing gum has also been shown to reduce the body's level of cortisol while lowering anxiety.

 Munch on mango.
 If you've been looking for an excuse to get down on some dried mango or reach for a sweet piece of the fruit, consider this it: The linalool inside the fruit has been proven to lower stress levels.

 Meditate.
 Feeling frazzled but have a couple of minutes to spare?
 Meditation is a great go-to activity, and all it takes is about two minutes of quiet focus per day to ease your stress or reduce depression.

 Lay down.
 Take a load off!
 Lay down for five minutes with your feet up and eyes closed; a brief reprieve can help you find focus and give you the energy you need to continue tackling tasks.